-- A. Write a comprehensive history of human habitation in the Wekiva basin area.
+A. Write a comprehensive history of human habitation in the Wekiva basin area.
 Use this information to update all documentation (land management plans, websites, and printed materials) with an accurate account of the history of the basin.

 - i.
-Coordinate with historical societies, etc., to identify a qualified person or a small team to write a comprehensive history of the Wekiva basin area.

-- ii.
-Publish the history in hard copy and make it, or some version of it, available online.

-- iii.
-Perform an inventory and

-assessment to identify all

-documents (land management

-plans, websites, and

-printed materials) that

-need to be updated.

-- iv.
-Update the documents

-identified in the inventory

-and assessment.

-- B. Ensure that messages provided by resource managers, private businesses, and concessionaires include clear language to indicate that looting and vandalism of cultural resource sites is illegal and that enforcement actions will be taken.

-- i.
-Ensure that a consistent message is used on any signs at all access points to the river system.

-- ii.
-Ensure that historic and cultural resource protection is addressed in all river use guidelines.
+Coordinate with historical societies, etc., to identify a qualified person or a small team to write a comprehensive history of the Wekiva basin area. - ii.
+Publish the history in hard copy and make it, or some version of it, available online. - iii.
+Perform an inventory and assessment to identify all documents (land management plans, websites, and printed materials) that need to be updated. - iv.
+Update the documents identified in the inventory and assessment. - B. Ensure that messages provided by resource managers, private businesses, and concessioners include clear language to indicate that looting and vandalism of cultural resource sites is illegal and that enforcement actions will be taken. - i.
+Ensure that a consistent message is used on any signs at all access points to the river system. - ii.
+Ensure that historic and cultural resource protection is addressed in all river use guidelines. - C. Ensure that educational programs and interpretation of cultural resources within the Wekiva basin include a consistent message about the importance of these resources. - i.
+Develop fact sheets on the historic and cultural resources in the Wekiva basin.